Attentive multilayer fusion for vision transformers: Experiments

 In this section, we aim to assess (1) the impact of adding intermediate layers on the downstream performance compared to using only the final layer, and (2) the performance differences between attentive and linear fusion strategies.
 To test this, we evaluate the three base models (CLIP-B-16, DINOv2-B-14, and ViT-B-16) and measure the accuracy gain (Eq.~\ref{eq:performance_gain}) relative to the standard linear probe on the \CLS token as we include more intermediate representations.

-Fig.~\ref{fig:perf_gain_boxplots_base_models} shows that adding representations boosts performance.
-Both naive concatenation and our attentive fusion significantly benefit from deeper feature pools (p-value $\leq 0.04$, FDR-corrected Wilcoxon)\footnote{Testing ``All layers (CLS + AP, attentive)'' and ``All layers (CLS + AP, linear)'' against ``Last layer (CLS + AP, attentive)'' and ``Last layer (CLS + AP, linear)'', respectively for all models.}, confirming that intermediate layers encode complementary information absent in the final layer's \CLS and \AP tokens.
+\Cref{fig:perf_gain_boxplots_base_models} shows that adding representations boosts performance.
+Both naive concatenation and ALF significantly benefit from deeper feature pools (p-value $\leq 0.04$, FDR-corrected Wilcoxon, All layers vs Last Layers) , confirming that intermediate layers encode complementary information absent in the final layer's \CLS and \AP tokens.
 However, the two fusion strategies differ substantially in robustness.
 While concatenation shows positive median gains, it exhibits high variance across tasks, with some datasets experiencing substantial performance degradation.
-In contrast, our attentive probe on all layers shows the largest (median) performance gains, consistently outperforming the concatenation fusion strategy (p-value $\leq 0.013$, FDR-corrected Wilcoxon)\footnote{Testing ``All layers (CLS + AP, attentive)'' against ``All layers (CLS + AP, linear)'' for all models}, demonstrating its capacity to adaptively emphasize useful layers while ignoring irrelevant ones.
+In contrast, ALF on all layers shows the largest (median) performance gains, consistently outperforming the concatenation fusion strategy (p-value $\leq 0.013$, FDR-corrected Wilcoxon), demonstrating its capacity to adaptively emphasize useful layers while ignoring irrelevant ones.

 We compare against the attentive probe on all tokens (AAT) in the last layer, which accesses fine-grained semantic as well as spatial information from all patch tokens (incl. \CLS).
 AAT proves unstable with high variance and occasional underperformance.
-Our method, which attends over summary tokens from all layers, achieves higher median gains with markedly less variance. \rebuttal{Finally, we find that our observations are robust across different attentive parameterizations of probes, which we analyze in detail in Appx.~\ref{app:probe_comparison}.}
+Our method, which attends over summary tokens from all layers, achieves higher median gains with markedly less variance.
+We provide detailed results across all datasets and models in~\Cref{app:single_model_complete_results} and comparisons to additional baselines in~\Cref{app:sota_comparison}.
+Finally, we find that our observations are robust across different attentive parameterizations of probes, analyzed in ~\Cref{fig:probe_comparison}.

-Together, these findings validate two central claims of our work: (1) intermediate layers contain valuable information for downstream tasks that is not captured by the final layer alone, and (2) an attentive fusion mechanism is crucial to harness this information safely and consistently across diverse downstream tasks.
+Together, these findings validate the central claim of our work: while the value of intermediate layers has been recognized in prior work, we demonstrate that an attentive fusion mechanism is crucial to harness this information safely and consistently across diverse downstream tasks.
+Naive concatenation proves unstable, revealing that the \emph{manner} of combining layers matters as much as the layers themselves.